High School Faculty

 I enjoy reading, doing yoga, hiking, knitting (when I have time) and reasoning with my three sons.

-French - Arielle Bernard
+French - Emmanuel Vaz

 The international nature and cultural diversity of AISK initially sparked my interest as this is a good catalyst for foreign language education.
 However, being here for four years, I love the environment created by our team to foster a holistic, supportive and positive learning environment for our students.

-During my spare time, I love reading, playing video games and catching up with my favorite T.V series.
 I consider myself a lifelong learner and I am always searching for new activities and strategies to improve the quality of learning for my students.

 Creative Arts